Horace Joules: Career

 Joules' campaigning on smoking was probably his most notable achievement, but he was also recognized as an outstanding clinician and teacher.
 In his obituary Ball recalls his Friday afternoon teaching rounds:

 'He towered above all others in a characteristic pose, wagging his finger for emphasis.
 These occasions were immensely popular and 40 or 50 students would crowd round the beds.
 They were impressed by his gentleness, kindness to patients, his diagnostic skill, his fund of knowledge and his practical common sense.
 He thoroughly enjoyed the cut and thrust of teaching, and the students responded with fascination and delight.'

 Joules also raised concerns about the risks of medical conflicts of interest, was critical of the effect of private beds on the NHS.

 Joules also played an important role in the post-war peace movement.
 In 1951 at the height of the Korean War, he, along with six other eminent doctors, Richard Doll, Alfred Esterman, Ian Gilliland, Duncan Leys, Lionel Penrose, and Martin Pollock, wrote a letter expressing concern at the growing arms race and calling for doctors to work for peace and disarmament.
 This led to the founding of the Medical Association for the Prevention of War (MAPW).
 The first meeting was attended by 130 doctors and chaired by Joules.
 Subsequently, MAPW merged with the Medical Campaign Against Nuclear Weapons (MCANW) to form Medact.

+University College London awards two annual Horace Joules Prizes in Respiratory Medicine and Public Health respectively to outstanding Medical Students.